 Jeremiah 29:11 was written to a real people that lived at a real time.
 And that’s important for us to know because it gives us the context in which this verse was written.

 You see this verse wasn’t written as a promise to you.
 In fact, it’s not written to any single person.
 Rather it’s addressed to a group of people.
 It was written a promise to the nation of Israel who were going through a really difficult time.
 And God is promising them that even though things seem bleak, He’s still in control and He will work things out.

-This passage is not addressed to a person, but rather God is addressing His people.
-He’s giving hope to a group of people that are struggling with understanding what God is doing.
+This verse is giving hope to a group of people that are struggling with understanding what God is doing.
 That’s the context in which this verse is written.

 Applying The Context

 So where does this leave us?
 What do we do with this verse?
 This verse is a promise to God’s people that His plan for us is good.
 And who are God’s people?
-In the context of the verse it’s the Israelites.
-But when Jesus enters the picture He says He came for everyone.
-In others we are all His people.
+In the context of the verse, it’s the Israelites.
+But when Jesus enters the picture He opens the door for everyone.
+In others words, we are all His people.
 So the truth of this verse is still true for us today.

 Many have taken this verse to mean that God will make their life easy, or they will get exactly what they want.
 But that’s not what this promise is.
-Remember God told His people this verse right after telling them some really tough news.
+Really it’s the opposite.
+This verse is promising that we will have troubles.
 And the Israelites didn’t want to hear it; they’d rather listen to the false voices telling them the better sounding noise.
 Sound familiar?
 That’s something we do all the time.

 This verse is telling us that while life will get incredibly difficult at times, it is God who is in control.
 And while the difficult season might not end tomorrow, God is still there and He will bring His people through it.